redislabs-training/ru204/admin-training/lab-setup/vm-config/README.md

 ![Configure VNC](../vnc-config/README.md)

-### Push VNC to GCR, download and test.
+### Push the VNC container to a GCR image, then download and test it.

-9. SSH to the VM from GCP console so you're using your GCP account.
+9. SSH to the VM from GCP console so you're using your **GCP account**.

 10. Download the service account key again and authenticate Docker to GCR.